tencentyun/intlcloud-documents/product/计算/云服务器-新/操作指南/实例/预留实例计费操作指南_intl.md

 ## Operations Guide for RIs

-Currently, RIs can be created and used only through APIs.
+Currently, RIs can be created and used only via APIs.

 1. View the RIs that you can purchase.
-For more information, see the document of the [purchasable RI listing API](http://10.198.144.46/document/product/213/32751?!document=1&!preview)
+For more information, see [purchasable RI listing API](http://10.198.144.46/document/product/213/32751?!document=1&!preview)

 2. Purchase RIs.
-For more information, see the document of the [RI purchasing API](http://10.198.144.46/document/product/213/32750?!document=1&!preview)
+For more information, see [RI purchasing API](http://10.198.144.46/document/product/213/32750?!document=1&!preview)

-3. View the RIs that you have purchased.
-For more information, see the document of the [purchased RI listing API](http://10.198.144.46/document/product/213/32752?!document=1&!preview)
+3. To view the RIs you have purchased, see [purchased RI listing API](http://10.198.144.46/document/product/213/32752?!document=1&!preview)

-4. Purchase on-demand instances that have exactly the same attributes as the RIs.
-For more information, see the document of the [instance creating API](https://cloud.tencent.com/document/product/213/15730) or log in to the console
+4. To purchase pay-as-you-go instances that have exactly the same attributes as the Ris, see [instance creating API](https://cloud.tencent.com/document/product/213/15730) or log in to the console

-   > Note: RIs will be matched with on-demand instances with exactly the same attributes created before or after the RIs take effect
+   > Note: RIs will be matched with pay-as-you-go instances with exactly the same attributes created before or after the RIs take effect

 ### Steps